Looking to produce PV modules economically?

 Innovative leap in module production

-Bystronic glass developed the technology for the TPedge module production in cooperation with the Fraunhofer Institute for Solar Energy Systems (ISE).
+Bystronic glass, now Glaston, developed the technology for the TPedge module production in cooperation with the Fraunhofer Institute for Solar Energy Systems (ISE).
 Production lines for the TPedge modules can be designed in various expansion stages.
 In the serial production line, it is possible to manufacture a module in under a minute – compared to the 16 minutes required for the usual standard procedure.

 The new production principle is inspired by the sealing technology used in insulating glass production.
 The TPedge development process for the production of modules with thermoplastic sealing on the glass edge marks a great innovative leap in the entire module production sector.